TeriAnn's Guide to Aladdin Mantle Lamps

 B-75 Tall Lincoln Drape

-The tall lincoln drape lamp has been reproduced for several years and there may be more reproduction red and cobalt tall Lincoln drape lamps than Aladdin ever made.
-Reproductions have been seen in clear, red, blue and amber (Aladdin never made any in amber).
+The tall lincoln drape lamp has been reproduced for several years and there are more reproduction red and cobalt tall Lincoln drape lamps than Aladdin ever made.
+Reproductions have been seen in clear, red, blue and amber (Aladdin never made any in amber). a very small number of alacite like reproductions were made in the 1980's

 Aladdin Lamp underside